webmeier/learnjs/README.md

 This private Github repo is a temporary place for you to read the lessons.
 I wanted to give you access before working on the course portal so you can learn without waiting for the course to be 100% ready.

+You can contribute to the quality of the material and practice the same steps as you would to contributing to an open source project.
+See the last section on [contributing assistance](#spot-a-typo).

 ## The lessons

 You may check out the [course outline](outlines/outlines5.md) if you're curious about what's in store for you in Learn JavaScript.
 Otherwise, feel free to go through these lessons that are ready for you: